Francesco Bracotti: Formula Renault 2.0

-In 2012 Bracotti started his single seaters career taking part in the Italian Formula Renault 2.0 championship as a driver of the team “Green Goblin by Facondini”.
-In Monza, the first meeting of the championship, he goth a seventh and a fourth place, the same placement in which he ended the first of the two races in Imola, where he also obtained the fastest lap.
+In 2012, Bracotti started his single seaters career taking part in the Italian Formula Renault 2.0 championship as a driver of the team “Green Goblin by Facondini”.
+In Monza, the first meeting of the championship, he achieved a seventh and fourth place, the same placement in which he ended the first of the two races in Imola, where he also obtained the fastest lap.
 Bracotti achieved his first podium at the Red Bull Ring in the second of the two races of the weekend.
-The Italian driver finished the first race in fifth place, despite starting from the pit lane because of a technical failure, after having obtained the third position in qualifying.
+He finished the first race in fifth place, despite starting from the pit lane because of a technical failure, after having obtained the third position in qualifying.
 The round in Vallelunga was signed by two retires for Bracotti, who started from the first row in race-1 and was coinvolved in an accident at "cimini" corner.
-In race-2 a technical failure to the rear suspension forced him to stop the car.
-At the end of the championship another retirement, caused by engine problems, in Mugello Circuit made him finish fourth in the junior ranking.
+In race-2, a technical failure to the rear suspension forced him to stop the car.
+At the end of the championship, another retirement, caused by engine problems, in Mugello Circuit made him finish fourth in the junior ranking.